-Tapeworm DNA contains drug weak spotsMarch 13th, 2013 in Diseases, Conditions, Syndromes /
+Tapeworm DNA contains drug weak spotsMarch 13, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 For the first time, researchers have mapped the genomes of tapeworms to reveal potential drug targets on which existing drugs could act.
 The genomes provide a new resource that offers faster ways to develop urgently needed and effective treatments for these debilitating diseases.

 Tapeworms cause two of the World Health Organization's 17 neglected tropical diseases; echinococcosis and cysticercosis.
 The team sequenced the genomes of four species of tapeworm to explore the genetics and underlying biology of this unusual parasite.
 As an adult it can live relatively harmlessly in the gut, but its larvae can spread through the body with devastating effects.
 The larvae form cysts in the internal organs or tissues of humans and other animals.
 These cysts proliferate or grow in the body, much like cancer.
 In some species this can cause complications such as blindness and epilepsy, with others it may lead to death.